NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/lc/testm/test.md

 <br><img src="PM\lc\testm\7.jpg" style="float: center;" >
 We can see, size of the Acrylic matarial and now we can calculate the value of this.
 <br><img src="PM\lc\testm\final.jpg" style="float: center;" >
 Determine the real length to identify any discrepancies.
-The width of one component is 5mm, with a quantity of 10, resulting in a total measured length of 4.6cm (46.75mm) and a deviation of 3.25mm.
+The width of one component is 5mm, with a quantity of 10, resulting in a total measured length of 4.65 cm  and a deviation of 3.25mm.
 Consequently, the Acrylic value is calculated as 3.25/10=0.325mm.

 # 3D-printed and laser-cut Arduino lamp